Front Palace (Bangkok): Occupants and construction history

 Later occupants of the palace also actively attempted to avoid the curse.
 When Rama II became king in 1809, the new viceroy, Senanurak, married one of Surasinghanat's daughters in the belief that by becoming a son-in-law, he would be spared from the curse.
 (He held the position until his death in 1817, after which the palace went unoccupied for another seven years.)
 Likewise, Sakdiphonlasep, the next viceroy named by King Rama III in 1824, married another daughter of Surasinghanat.
 Sakdiphonlasep also commissioned major repairs of the palace.
-He had the Siwamokkhaphiman Hall rebuilt in masonry and added a new extension, known as the Itsarawinitchai Hall, in front of the Phra Wiman group to serve as the new throne room.
+He had the Siwamokkhaphiman Hall rebuilt in masonry and added a new extension, known as the Issara Winitchai Hall, in front of the Phra Wiman group to serve as the new throne room.
 He also rebuilt the royal temple and gave it the name Bowon Sathan Sutthawat.
 Like his predecessor, Sakdiphonlasep predeceased the king after eight years, and Rama III never named another viceroy in the remaining nineteen years of his reign.

 When King Mongkut (Rama IV) acceded to the throne in 1851, he named his brother Pinklao the "Second King", equivalent in rank to himself.
 By this time, the Front Palace had again badly fallen into disrepair.
 The fortifications were in ruins, and its lawns had been turned into orchards and gardens.
 Religious rituals were performed prior to Pinklao's taking up residence at the palace, with the Phra Phuttha Sihing moved back to the Front Palace and enchantment pillars buried at the gates and turrets.
 During Pinklao's time, several new buildings and pavilions were built, including the Western-style Itsaret Rachanuson Hall, which Pinklao used as his main residence.